mzazon/awesome-cloud-projects/aws/video-conferencing-chime-sdk/video-conferencing-chime-sdk.md

     echo "✅ JavaScript application created with API endpoint: ${API_ENDPOINT}"
     ```

-    The complete video conferencing application is now ready for testing.
+    The complete video conferencing application is now ready for testing with the latest Chime SDK JavaScript client library.
 This client-side implementation provides all essential functionality including meeting creation, participant management, and real-time audio/video communication through the Chime SDK.

 ## Validation & Testing